The bordism version of the h-principle: Abstract

-For example, in the case of the covering differential relation our theorem is equivalent to the Barratt-Priddy-Quillen theorem asserting that the direct limit of classifying spaces $B\Sigma_n$ of permutation groups $\Sigma_n$ of finite sets of $n$ elements is homology equivalent to each path component of the infinite loop space $\Omega^{\infty}S^{\infty}$.
+In the case of the differential relation whose solutions are all maps, our construction amounts to the Pontrjagin-Thom construction.
+In the case of the covering differential relation our result is equivalent to the Barratt-Priddy-Quillen theorem asserting that the direct limit of classifying spaces $B\Sigma_n$ of permutation groups $\Sigma_n$ of finite sets of $n$ elements is homology equivalent to each path component of the infinite loop space $\Omega^{\infty}S^{\infty}$.
+In the case of the submersion differential relation imposed on maps of dimension $d=2$ the cohomology theories $k^*_{\mathcal{R}}$ and $h^*_{\mathcal{R}}$ are not equivalent.
+Nevertheless, our methods still apply and can be used to recover~\cite{Sa5} the Madsen-Weiss theorem (the Mumford Conjecture).